cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/your-contract.md

 To renew your contract, reach out to your Customer Success Manager or support@cobalt.io.
 {{< /alert >}}

-## Download Your Organization's Pentest Data
+## Download Your Organization's Data

-To export pentest data for your organization, you can:
+To export data for your organization, you can:

 - Use the Cobalt API.
 Read our [API documentation](/cobalt-api/documentation/v2) for details.
 You can send API requests to retrieve pentest data, such as:
   - [All pentests](/cobalt-api/documentation/v2/#get-all-pentests)